ad-freiburg/elevant/info/analysis.md

 2) Overlapping mentions: Should mentions inside other mentions be annotated, e.g. "Michael Jackson" in "Living with Michael Jackson"?
 3/4 of respondents allow overlapping mentions.
 3) Common entities: Should common nouns be annotated, e.g. "documentary"?
 Most respondents do not link common entities (> 2/3).
 4) Parts of Speech: Should only nouns be annotated or also other parts of speech?
 The consensus is, that EL should focus on nouns, however pronouns were also considered for linking by 40% of respondents.
-5) Mention types: Should complex types of mentions sch as pronouns or descriptive noun phrases like "he and his four siblings" be annotated?
+5) Mention types: Should complex types of mentions such as pronouns or descriptive noun phrases like "he and his four siblings" be annotated?
 No agreement between respondents.
 6) Link types: Should mentions link to the explicitly named entity, e.g. in metonomy cases such as "Moscow" for the "government of Russia"?
 Most agree to link demonyms to the country and "Moscow" to the "government of Russia".

 Rosales-Mendez et al. introduce a fine-grained categorization scheme for annotations.